Why do I have digestive problems during my period?

 A simple tip to avoid digestive problems during your period is to chew your food well and drink plenty of water.

-Certain foods, such as dairy products or coffee, are particularly irritating during your period.
-For people who regularly have gastrointestinal problems, they can cause intestinal problems.
-Avoiding these foods around or during your period can help reduce the nuisance.
+Certain foods, such as dairy products and coffee, are particularly irritating during your period.
+For people with regular gastrointestinal problems, they can cause intestinal upsets.
+Avoiding them when you're approaching or during your period can help reduce the nuisance.

-Limiting stress, practicing a regular sport activity as well as favouring fibre and a light diet would also allow to reduce digestive problems, especially in case of constipation.
-If you suffer from diarrhea, choose starchy foods instead.
-If you have flatulence, avoid carbonated beverages and foods such as cabbage or beans.
+Limiting stress, practising regular exercise and favouring fibre and a light diet can also help reduce digestive problems, particularly constipation.
+If you suffer from diarrhea, opt for starchy foods.
+If you experience flatulence, avoid soft drinks and foods such as cabbage or beans.

-You can also take probiotics as a supplement to your diet to improve your intestinal flora at this time or eat fermented foods to help produce good bacteria.
+You can also supplement your diet with probiotics to improve your intestinal flora at this time, or eat fermented foods to help produce good bacteria.

-As for natural solutions, oregano essential oil in capsules, thyme tea or sage infusions to reduce stomach pain and improve digestion work very well.
+As for natural solutions, oregano essential oil capsules, thyme tea or sage infusions to reduce stomach ache and improve digestion work very well.

-Finally, you can keep a food diary during your cycle to help you identify your problems and adapt your consumption during your period.
+Finally, you can keep a food diary during the cycle to help you identify your problems and adapt your intake during your period.

-If these disorders are disabling in everyday life or are accompanied by other symptoms, we advise you to consult a doctor.
+If these problems are disabling in everyday life, or are accompanied by other symptoms, we advise you to consult a doctor.
 If they appear several years after your first period, this could be a sign of endometriosis.

 To make the most of your period, you can always wear our menstrual panties!